CPHS/OPHS Glossary of Terms

 individual obtained for research purposes.
 This includes information

-the individual or identifiable private information obtained without
+individual or identifiable private information obtained without intervention/interaction

 Human Research Protection Program: